DaveBackus/Data_Bootcamp_Book/installing-python.md

 Follow these instructions.
 By which we mean: **follow these instructions exactly!** Creativity is a wonderful thing, but here it will cost you dearly.

 **Step 1.
 Download the Anaconda installer.**  Click [here](http://continuum.io/downloads) to go to the download page.
 (If that link doesn't work for you, Google "Anaconda downloads.")
-Click on the logo of your operating system (Windows, Mac OS, or Linux) and "I want Python 3.4" to choose the appropriate version.
-Then click on "Python 3.4 Graphical Installer" to download the installer.
+Click on "I Want Python 3.4."
+Then click on the logo of your operating system (Windows, Mac OS, or Linux) and "Python 3.4 Graphical Installer" to download the installer.

 **Make sure you get Python 3.4.**  If you accidentally install Python 2.7, or anything other than 3.4, you should uninstall it and start over.